ProgramCpp/okotron/ADR/authorization.md

 ### Approach 1: browser flow

-1. user initiates oktron authorization from telegram
+1. user initiates okotron authorization from telegram
 2. a short lived session id is created for the chat_id. the chat_id for the session_id is persisted with a short expiry - time enough to complete authorization.
 3. the bot responds with a link to the bot authorization page along with the session_id
 4. user opens the authorization page, which sets the session_id cookie